 Faster delivery.
 With waterfall testing, the testing of the product takes place at the end of the development.
 If anything needs altering, the project starts from the beginning.
 This might result in delayed delivery.
 When teams use agile in testing, there’s continuous feedback and communication.
 The development process consists of separate sprints and testers can fix errors in the middle of the project.
 The end result?
 Faster and timely delivery of a high-quality product.

 What are the Main Principles of Agile Testing?

 - Provide continuous feedback.
-In agile testing, there should be continuous feedback between the testers, developers, business analysts, Scrum Master, and Product Owner.
+In agile methodology in testing, there should be continuous feedback between the testers, developers, business analysts, Scrum Master, and Product Owner.
 This is the key to a high-quality product.

 - Deliver value to the customer.
 The goal of every agile tester should be to develop the best product possible for the customer.

 - Enable face-to-face communication.
 In order to avoid any errors, the agile tester should communicate face-to-face with developers.

 - Have courage.
 Testers must find the courage to fight for the fixes they think are crucial for the success of the project.

 - Keep it simple.
 Testers should perform only necessary tests.
 They should strive to deliver the simplest product that holds the most value.